TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 37/Psalms 37.2.md

 ---

-For they shall soon be cut down like the grass, And wither as the green herb.
+For they shall soon be cut down like the grass, and wither like the green herb.